LFGaming/Winter-is-coming-for-discord/README.md

 # Discontinued at the moment!
+But still works as of 23/08/21
 <br><br><br><br>

 # Winter is coming for obsidian